Leonard E. Egede MD, MS, FACP

 Specialty/Research Focus

-Artificial Intelligence; Behavioral Medicine; Biostatistics; Clinical Outcomes; Clinical Research; Community Based Participatory Research; Community Based Research; Community Health Research; Diabetes; Endocrinology; Endocrinology, Diabetes and Metabolism; Epidemiology; Epidemiology; Geriatric Medicine; Geriatrics / Gerontology; Health Disparities; Health Disparities Research; Health Outcomes Research; Health Services Research; Health Services Research; Implementation Science; Internal Medicine; Metabolic Disorders; Military & Veterans Health/Healthcare; Nutrition; Obesity; Patient Centered Outcomes; Psychosomatic Medicine; Public Health; Public Health and General Preventive Medicine; Racial Disparities Health Research
+Artificial Intelligence; Behavioral Medicine; Biostatistics; Clinical Outcomes; Clinical Research; Community Based Participatory Research; Community Based Research; Community Health Research; Consultation-Liaison Psychiatry; Diabetes; Endocrinology; Endocrinology, Diabetes and Metabolism; Epidemiology; Epidemiology; Geriatric Medicine; Geriatrics / Gerontology; Health Disparities; Health Disparities Research; Health Outcomes Research; Health Services Research; Health Services Research; Implementation Science; Internal Medicine; Metabolic Disorders; Military & Veterans Health/Healthcare; Nutrition; Obesity; Patient Centered Outcomes; Public Health; Public Health and General Preventive Medicine; Racial Disparities Health Research

 Contact Information